 The Port’s Bike Routes: All of Port Adelaide/Enfield’s roads are legitimate bike routes.
 Bikes belong on roads, are safe and are a valuable part of our transport system & one of the great advantages of a bike is that it can go just about anywhere at minimal cost!

 ‘Sports’ Cycling: When we use our bikes for more strenuous exercise we usually want to go a bit faster, often closer to or at traffic speeds.
-This is why most ‘fitness’ riders will choose to ride on our major roads – routes that take them longer distances and at higher speeds.
+This is why most ‘fitness’ riders will choose to ride on our major roads – usually with bike lanes provided on routes that allowing longer distances at higher speeds.

 However main roads:

 - can also require higher levels of skill and physical capability